 The final part of Mitrany’s book takes the story up to mid-1950.
 During the final stages of and immediately after the Second World War, where the Soviet army or Soviet influence made it possible, small plots were distributed to peasant farmers, with every indication that they would keep their rights in this land.
 But within three years, starting in 1948, a process of forcibly consolidating these plots into “labour cooperatives” had begun.
 These countries were being put through the same stages that the Russians had followed after 1917.
 The main difference was the accelerated time-scale.
 The reforms could only be achieved by force.
-They meant the end of the peasant parties as independent organisations: many of their leaders were killed for forced into exile.
+They meant the end of the peasant parties as independent organisations: many of their leaders were killed or forced into exile.
 The opportunity to form alliances that would unite exploited workers with exploited peasants, around programmes that would be of benefit to both groups, had been missed.

 A second (paperback) edition published in America in 1961 enabled Mitrany to update the story in a new Foreword.
 Stalin died in 1953 and centralised planning in its extreme forms was no longer seen as feasible by his successor Nikita Khrushchev.
 Collective farming was not imposed in Yugoslavia after 1952, and only to a small extent in Poland, where by 1958 “only 1% of agricultural land was still farmed collectively”.
-It had been greatly reduced in Hungary, and was not performing well in Czechoslovakia and Bulgaria (Mitrany 1961: 10-12).
+It had been greatly reduced in Hungary, and was not performing well in Czechoslovakia and Bulgaria (Mitrany 1961, 10-12).

 In China, Mao Zedong and his followers learnt the value of peasant support during the Long March (1933-5), and did not impose collectivization when they gained power in 1948.
 However, in 1958 “the Party let loose like an avalanche something far beyond anything ventured by Stalin.
-The peasants were to be herded into ‘communes’ of up to ten thousand workers each, managed from a single center; all these people were to live communally, with the workers moved to and fro as work on the land would demand; and the process was pressed forward at such an unnatural speed that 98 per cent of the peasant households had been absorbed into ‘communes’ within the space of six months” (Mitrany 1961: 14-5).
+The peasants were to be herded into ‘communes’ of up to ten thousand workers each, managed from a single center; all these people were to live communally, with the workers moved to and fro as work on the land would demand; and the process was pressed forward at such an unnatural speed that 98 per cent of the peasant households had been absorbed into ‘communes’ within the space of six months” (Mitrany 1961, 14-5).
 This was to lead to the most devastating famine of modern times anywhere in the world, when at least 20 million people died.
 Thereafter less emphasis was given to collective farming.
 Later, in 1978, an almost equally dramatic land reform reversed what had gone before: equal sized plots were allocated to the farmers in each village – 200 million in total.
 After that agricultural production grew at over 4 per cent per annum, on the basis of small scale production, supported by cooperative marketing and block farming.
 Although Mitrany did not live to see it, it would be hard to think of stronger support for his arguments.

 Assessment